Precious G. Gunter, Director

 Precious Green Gunter

-Fun facts about Precious: She lived in Germany for three years, her favorite color is purple, and she loves to sing and dance.
+Fun facts about Precious: She lived in Germany for three years and her favorite color is purple.

 EO Diversity and Inclusion Manager